formix/infernal-engine/README.md

 ```
 As you can see, a rule can retrigger itself if it changes a fact that this
 same rule uses.
 More complex graph of fact-rule-fact relationship could trigger
-that kind of loop and be verry difficult to debug.
-To prevent infinite loops,
+any kind of weird loop patterns and be verry difficult to debug.
+To prevent
-**Infernal Engine** `infer` method is time limited.
-If the inference does not
+insane infinite loops, **Infernal Engine** `infer` method is time
-execute under 5 seconds, the engine stops and the `infer` callback is called
+constrained.
+If the inference does not execute under 5 seconds, the engine
-with a timeout error.
-That timeout period can be changed by passing
+stops and the `infer` callback is called with a timeout error.
+That timeout
-another value (in milliseconds) to the `InfernalEngine` constructor.
+period can be changed by passing another value (in milliseconds) to the
+`InfernalEngine` constructor.

 ## Defining a Model